Skip to main content

-Capacitor swap didn't fix it: outdoor board was the actual fault
+Capacitor swap didn't fix it: outdoor board was the fault

-Another contractor had already replaced the capacitor two weeks earlier.
+A capacitor swap two weeks earlier had not held.
 The unit ran for three days, then threw the same error code and stopped.
 A repeat fault after a part swap usually means the cause was never found, not that a second part has failed.

 Case summary